SmithWillSuffice/ohanga-pai/content/blog/20_outputchasm.md

 Worse than that, if you just look at the employment numbers you are failing to count all the truly bullsh*t jobs.
 Those are _also_ massive opportunity costs, severe costs.
+What else good could these bullsh*t job workers be doing?
+The answer is, "a lot!"

 ## The Social Costs of Unemployment